Here’s the story of how, almost at random, Ron Simmons became the first-ever African-American WCW World Champion on August 2nd, 1992.

-The WWA was a promotion that had separated from the NWA (National Wrestling Alliance) but was seen as more as another regional, “outlaw” company.
-It had working relationships with Japanese talent, specifically the JWA (Japan Pro Wrestling Alliance) and later NJPW (New Japan Pro Wrestling) when it returned to the NWA in 1968 and renamed itself NWA Hollywood Wrestling.
-The title and its holders (specifically Bearcat Wright and Bobo Brazil) are sometimes mentioned as a World Title comparable to Ron Simmons’ accomplishment, but many modern-day historians disagree with this statement and comparison.
+The WWA was a promotion that had separated from the NWA (National Wrestling Alliance) but was seen as another regional, “outlaw” company.
+It had working relationships with Japanese talent, specifically the JWA (Japan Pro Wrestling Alliance) and later NJPW (New Japan Pro Wrestling), when it returned to the NWA in 1968 and renamed itself NWA Hollywood Wrestling.
+The title and its holders (specifically Bearcat Wright and Bobo Brazil) are sometimes mentioned as a World Title comparable to Ron Simmons’ accomplishment.
+Still, many modern-day historians disagree with this statement and comparison.

-You can read more about the incredible careers of Bearcat Wright and Bobo Brazil in our article, Black Champions and Wrestling Legends.
+You can read more about the incredible careers of Bearcat Wright and Bobo Brazil in our article entitled Black Champions and Wrestling Legends.

 Ron Simmons’ Run as WCW Champion